manav1411/structsEducationPage/README.md

  4. **visualiser:** add connection to visualiser, perhaps do old one if new ppl taking too long. or leave this till new ppl done.

  5. **merge code editor with UI** add progress bar to pages, depending on how many.

+ 6. **API key security:** security of not pushing key to frontend. avoid user agent spoofing, people stealing keys by scraping frontend.